siwaht/thriftysouq/replit.md

-# LuxDeal Quick - Luxury E-commerce Platform
+# ThriftySouq - Luxury E-commerce Platform

 ## Overview

-LuxDeal Quick is a single-page e-commerce application optimized for quick commerce, specializing in high-quality luxury brands offered at steep discounts.
-The application is built with a modern full-stack architecture using React, Express, and TypeScript, designed for fast loading times and a frictionless shopping experience.
+ThriftySouq is a single-page e-commerce application optimized for quick commerce, specializing in high-quality luxury brands offered at steep discounts.
+The application is built with a modern full-stack architecture using React, Express, and TypeScript, designed for fast loading times and a frictionless shopping experience for the UAE market.

 ## User Preferences